Azure/PSRule.Rules.Azure/docs/working-with-baselines.md

 PSRule for Azure addresses this through quarterly baselines that provide:

 - **Greater consistency** &mdash; Quarterly baselines provide a stable checkpoint of rules to use.
-  Each quarterly baseline includes rules for generally available (GA) Azure features to date.
+  Each quarterly baseline includes rules for generally available (GA) and preview Azure features to date.
   Rules released after the quarterly baseline are added to the next quarterly baseline.
   New quarterly baselines are released every three (3) months.
-  Baselines are named `Azure.GA_yyyy_mm` based on the release year/ month.
+  Baselines are named `Azure.GA_yyyy_mm` and `Azure.Preview_yyyy_mm` based on the release year/ month.
 - **Incremental adoption** &mdash; It may not be possibly to implement new rules immediately.
   Existing backlogs or timelines may make it impossible to add new requirements until a future sprint.
   In a future sprint, bump the quarterly baseline to the latest release to get the additional rules.